EliseZeroTwo/Switch-Binja-Loader/README.md

 ## Installation Instructions

-Install all needed packages from pip in requirements.txt (Windows and MacOS Binja ship with an embedded python, [read here on how to install pip packages](https://docs.binary.ninja/guide/plugins.html#installing-prerequisites))
+Install all needed packages from pip in requirements.txt (Windows and MacOS Binja ship with an embedded python, [read here on how the docs say to install pip packages](https://docs.binary.ninja/guide/plugins.html#installing-prerequisites), or what I reccomend doing is just changing the python interpreter to a system install of python3 in settings)
 ### Windows

 Clone this repository into `%APPDATA%/Binary Ninja/plugins/`